Ealdor/pypbp/README.md

 ###Considerations:
 Puzzles are inside puzzle directory.
 To launch the game write on a terminal:
-> python pypbp.py filename
+> python pypbp.py puzzle_filename

-See the file *test_11x11.txt* for an example of a puzzle.
+See the file *test_11x11.txt* for an example of a puzzle (or the _color one).
 The program does not check if the puzzle is valid or not.
 Syntax:
-* First line: number of columns, number of rows
+* First line: number of columns, number of rows.
+* Second line: dictionary of colors.
+If its black and white write an empty one *{}*.
-* Line: number of the cell
+* Line: number for the cell.

 Puzzles can be from 1x1 to 800x800 (or so).